Adelic line bundles on quasi-projective varieties

 Here the inequalities are understood to hold pointwise away from the loci of the logarithmic singularities.
 By translation, it gives a neighborhood basis at any point.

 We have the following basic result, which is essentially contained in our previous treatments.

-\begin{lem} The space $C(U^\an)$ is complete with respect to the boundary topology.
-If $U$ is normal, the space $G(U^\an)$ is complete with respect to the boundary topology. \end{lem} \begin{proof} This is similar to the quasi-projective model case of the proof of Proposition \ref{injection1}.
+\begin{lem} The space $C(U^\an)$ is complete for the boundary topology.
+If $U$ is normal, the space $G(U^\an)$ is complete for the boundary topology. \end{lem} \begin{proof} This is similar to the quasi-projective model case of the proof of Proposition \ref{injection1}.
 We only treat $G(U^\an)$, as $C(U^\an)$ is similar.
 In fact, let $\{f_i\}_{i\geq 1}$ be a Cauchy sequence in $G(U^\an)$.
 Then there is a sequence $\{\epsilon_j\}_{j\geq 1}$ of positive rational numbers converging to $0$ such that

-Note that $g_0$ is continuous over $U^\an$, so $h_i=f_i-f_1$ is bounded over any compact subset of $U^\an$.
-Note that $h_i=f_i-f_1$ has logarithmic singularity along a Cartier divisor $E_i$ over $U$.
-By assumption, $U$ is normal and we can view $E_i$ as a Weil divisor over $U$.
-The boundedness of $h_i$ implies $E_i=0$, and thus implies that $h_i$ is actually continuous over $U^\an$.
+Note that $g_0$ is continuous on $U^\an$, so $h_i=f_i-f_1$ is bounded on any compact subset of $U^\an$.
+Note that $h_i=f_i-f_1$ has logarithmic singularity along a Cartier divisor $D_i$ on $U$.
+By assumption, $U$ is normal, and we can view $D_i$ as a Weil divisor of $U$.
+The boundedness of $h_i$ implies $D_i=0$ and thus implies that $h_i$ is continuous on $U^\an$.